mattjh1/mattjh-blog/content/post/grag-ingestion.md

 </div>
 {{< /rawhtml >}}

-I have another post in the works that covers something completely different, the frontend application.
-Coming soon 😁
+I have another post that covers something completely different, the frontend application.
+[Check it out here!](../grag-app) 😁